 Located in Jarvie Park, opposite Marrickville High School, Marrickville Youth Resource Centre (MYRC) is easily recognisable by its bright (some might say loud!) exterior painted by young people through the Centre’s Writer’s Bench street art program.
-Inside its walls MYRC offers a variety of services for young people aged 12 to 24 years including; Recreation Afternoons, School Holiday Programs, Computer Room, Music Studio, Counselling services and short term projects.
+Inside its walls MYRC offers a variety of services for young people aged 12 to 24 years including; Recreation Afternoons, School Holiday Programs, Computer Room, Music Studio, Dance studio, Case Work, Counselling services and short term courses/projects.

 You will also find youth workers who will support you and refer you to an appropriate specialist service when necessary.

 - Individual Support and Case Work with young people and their families

 - School Holiday Programs

 - Writer’s Bench – Diversionary Street Art Program

 - Music Studio (More music programs coming soon!)

 - Retail Courses (starting Oct 2018)